omarkohl/rationality-freiburg.de/website/content/en/events/2022-09-30-predicting-the-future/index.md

 **UPDATE 29.09** We will meet in "Kursraum 1" of FlexRooms, right next to Bertholdsbrunnen in the center of Freiburg.

+The room has windows to ensure proper ventilation.
+Masks are optional.

 You are worried you have nothing to contribute?
 No worries!
 Everyone is welcome!